📱 New iOS App — CertFlash: CompTIA flashcards built for exam day. Get it on the App Store ↗

 Security+ Domain BreakdownDetailed breakdown of all 5 SY0-701 domains with study priorities Security+ Cheat SheetQuick reference for exam day — attacks, protocols, IR phases, acronyms How to Pass Security+Study strategy, recommended resources, and exam-day tips Network+ vs Security+Should you take Network+ before Security+?
 What overlaps?
 CompTIA Certifications RoadmapFull pathway from A+ through Security+ and beyond Network+ Study GuideIf you're taking Network+ before Security+, start here

-What to Expect on the Security+ Exam
+What should you expect on the Security+ exam?

 SY0-701 is 90 questions in 90 minutes with a passing score of 750 out of 900.
 Like Network+, PBQs appear at the start of the exam.
 Security+ PBQ formats include log file analysis (identify an attack type from a SIEM or firewall log excerpt), network diagram analysis (identify the security flaw in a described topology), incident response ordering (sequence the correct PICERL steps), and access control configuration (select the correct policy for a described user scenario).

 Security+ scenario questions are longer and more complex than A+ or Network+ questions.
 A question might describe a company's entire security posture across three paragraphs before asking which single control would most effectively address the described risk.
-Practising reading and extracting the key question from long scenarios is a skill that must be developed through practice, not just content study.
+Practicing reading and extracting the key question from long scenarios is a skill that must be developed through practice, not just content study.

 The most commonly cited exam day surprise from candidates: Domain 5 (Security Program Management) questions are more frequent and more detailed than expected.
 Risk calculations (SLE × ARO = ALE), data roles (data owner vs data custodian vs data processor), and regulatory frameworks (GDPR 72-hour notification, HIPAA, PCI-DSS scope) appear in scenario form.
 Know these — they're not background knowledge, they're exam questions.